branchenergy/branchenergy.github.io/_posts/2022-02-10-terraforming-snowflake.md

 ## Snowflake Pipes

 Snowflake’s pipes are one of its key features.
-You define a ‘stage’—a place in cloud storage which includes a file of a particular type and schema, and which allows you to query the data as if it were a table; a table for its data; and a pipe—which defines a `COPY INTO` statement for copying the data in the file to its target table.
+You define a stage (a place in cloud storage which includes a file of a particular type and schema, and which allows you to query the data as if it were a table); a table for its data; and a pipe—which defines a `COPY INTO` statement for copying the data in the file to its target table.
 Crucially, pipes can be set to autoingest based on notifications from e.g. an SNS topic (and its equivalents on Azure and GCP).